crocs-muni/bitcoin-keys-analysis/README.md

     2. Use "pre-downloaded" blocks from us:

-        `unzip bitcoin.zip`
+        `unzip examples/bitcoin_blocks.zip`

         `mv .bitcoin ~`

         And after that run Bitcoin Core without internet access.

-        `./enable_no-internet.sh`
+        `./other/enable_no-internet.sh`

         `no-internet "bitcoind -daemon"`

-        Now you are able to try some basic functionality of [parse.py](parse.py) without dowloading much stuff.
+        Now you are able to try some basic functionality of [parse.py](src/parse.py) without dowloading much stuff.
 This option is good for those, who just want to give a quick try of your project, but is not really suitable for those, who want to analyse the whole blockchain / who really care about data authentity.

     3. As a third option, you might also normally run `bitcoind` (with no `-daemon` to see progress) and when enough blocks will be downloaded stop it and then re-run it without internet access.